tshepang/blog-movies/content/movies/Apocalypse Now (1979).rst

 masterpiece.
 Surely this is a work of visual excellence, and is showered with amazing cinematography and, especially, production design.
 The only war movie that is any match on both these elements is *Saving Private Ryan*.
-Maybe that's a careless statement, but my memory is hardly ever impressive.
+Maybe that's a careless statement, but then again my memory is hardly ever impressive.

 --------------